MCFNAlerts/MCFNAlerts/README.md

 # MCFN Daily Political Finance Alerts Pipeline

 This repository contains the automated system used by the Michigan Campaign Finance Network (MCFN) to send daily political finance alert emails.
-The pipeline downloads political contribution and expenditure data from the Michigan Bureau of Elections (MiBOE), filters it, formats a daily summary, and emails the report to all subscribers on the MCFN mailing list.
+The pipeline downloads political contribution and expenditure data, filters it, formats a daily summary, and emails the report to all subscribers on the MCFN mailing list.
 The system runs automatically each day using GitHub Actions.

 # Features